How well do you know your ideal customer?

 - Age: What is their general age range?

-- Gender: What is the mostly likely gender of this customer?
+- Gender: What is the most likely gender of this customer?

 - Interests: What interests and hobbies are relevant to your product?